Marijuana is one of the most commonly used drugs

 Valium® Misuse Recovery

 Medical detox is often the first step in the addiction treatment process.
-Though marijuana withdrawal is not life threatening, it can be intense and uncomfortable to the point of prompting relapse.
+Though marijuana withdrawal is not life-threatening, it can be intense and uncomfortable to the point of prompting relapse.
 Experiencing withdrawal in a detox program ensures that you are as safe and comfortable as possible while the drug exits your system.

 After detox, you may enter inpatient or residential rehab programs or outpatient rehab programs.
 The former is a hospital or residential environment with 24/7 care and supervision from a comprehensive care team.
 Inpatient treatment is ideal for people who need to remove themselves from external triggers and environments to support recovery.

 Outpatient treatment programs are a little more flexible.
 You don’t have to stay overnight at the facility.
 Instead, you attend treatment sessions during the day and work around your responsibilities to work, school, or family.
-In the evening, you can return home to spend time with family and sleep in your own bed.
+In the evening, you can return home to spend time with family and sleep in your bed.

 Therapies Used in Marijuana Addiction Treatment